Be persistent

 You will succeed because determined and focused people always get what they want.

-Practice: Don’t give up, your breakthrough is around the corner.
+Application – Don’t give up, your breakthrough is around the corner.

-Edited by Naomie
+Posted by Naomie Joseph

-Freely you received, freely you must give (Math 10:8) , kindly share this devotion, and the Lord will bless you for it ♥
+Freely you received, freely you must give (Math 10:8) , kindly share this devotion, and the Lord will bless you for it.

 Join the Family